vtunka/kojak/README.md

 Kojak - "Koji in an box"
 ========================

-Kojak is a Koji virtual appliance complete with Mead extensions.
+Kojak is a Koji virtual appliance complete with Mead extensions and Maven tool chain for building and deploying Java applications.
 It is part of a productization effort to encourage the adoption of the Kojak/Mead build system.
 The scripts included in this repository create a fully operational Koji/Mead virtual machine running on Fedora 18.
 They utilize the Libvirtd visualization API and a kickstart file, based on a vanilla Fedora installation, to provide an automated "out of the box" solution, which may be used for development and educational purposes.

 For more information about Koji see http://fedoraproject.org/wiki/Koji for more information.